n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

-A potential source of confusion for these sequences is that some of them appear to duplicate the content of an existing emoji codepoint, but the existing emoji codepoint is typically not involved in forming the corresponding ZWJ multi-person group sequence.
+A potential source of confusion for these sequences is that some of them appear to duplicate the content of an existing emoji codepoint, but the existing emoji codepoint is typically not involved in forming the corresponding <abbr>ZWJ</abbr> multi-person group sequence.

 Specifically, there are standalone emoji codepoints for "Kiss" (`U+1F48F`), two people holding hands (in three permutations:
 `U+1F46B`, `U+1F46C`, and `U+1F46D`), "Family" (`U+1F46A`), and
 "Handshake" (`U+1F91D`).
-The details of each of these codepoints in relation to the corresponding conceptually-similar ZWJ multi-person group sequence are noted below.
+The details of each of these codepoints in relation to the corresponding conceptually-similar <abbr>ZWJ</abbr> multi-person group sequence are noted below.

-Each of the specific ZWJ multi-person group sequences has a precise definition.
+Each of the specific <abbr>ZWJ</abbr> multi-person group sequences has a precise definition.

 The "Couple with heart" sequence is composed of